MichaelCurrin/javascript-bundling-quickstarts/README.md

 # Javascript Bundling Quickstarts
-> How to bundle your JS and get a single script to load on the frontend
+> Approaches to process and bundle your JS as a single script for the frontend

 ## Featured tools